Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Mid-range (from US$90 to US$160)

 • Little Tai Hang – The studio rooms at this property are stylishly decorated and offer either a garden view or a view of Victoria Harbor.
-On-site, you’ll also find a 24/7 fitness center and a front desk that also offers luggage storage services.
+On-site, you’ll also find a 24/7 fitness center and a front desk offering luggage storage services.

-• Eco Tree Hotel Causeway Bay – A short walk away from Victoria Park, this sustainable hotel has rooms with private bathrooms and offers free toiletries.
+• Eco Tree Hotel Causeway Bay – A short walk from Victoria Park, this sustainable hotel features rooms with private bathrooms and free toiletries.
 The staff is super friendly and helpful, and they speak both Chinese and English.

 Budget (up to US$90)

 • L’étoile de Mer – If you’re planning a budget stay in Causeway Bay, this is the ideal choice.
-A fully automated boutique capsule hotel that offers hassle-free check-in, L’étoile de Mer provides access to a shared bathroom and free toiletries for each guest.
+A fully automated boutique capsule hotel that offers hassle-free check-in, L’étoile de Mer provides each guest with access to a shared bathroom and free toiletries.

 • Timehouse (Hong Kong Hostel) – Even though this hostel is slightly lower rated than my usual recommendations, it’s a decent choice if you’re traveling on a budget and want to be conveniently located in Causeway Bay.
 You can rent a private room or a bed in a shared room, and you can also rent towels, a hairdryer, and a universal adapter.